Thursday, 6 April 2023

 Shadows of Chinatown

 Time was that you could see half a dozen new Chinese films running each week in Sydney (and Melbourne).
-Some weeks I did and quite a few of them made it into my year's best lists.
-Well that was them and this is now.
+Some weeks I did and quite a few of them hit my year's best lists.
+Well, that was them and this is now.
 A trickle of mainland product does still make its way into Event George Street.

 Sometimes I nerve myself up for a taste in the hope they'll deliver another Wolf Warrior - no such luck lately.